Racquell-G/tessera/README.md

 Day 10: Implemented a checkout page with Stripe.
 Working on setting up the backend for completed purchases.

 Day 11: Debugging Stipe issues.
-Updating profile page.
+Updating profile page to possibly display tickets that are purchased.

+Day 12: Debugging Stripe issues.

+Day 13: Still debugging Stripe issues.
+I feel like I am narrowing down what's going wrong.

+Day 14: Finally resolved the database link issue for Stripe.
+Now will look into any webhook failures while pursuing more work on the website.
+As of now I will work on customizing acceptable formats of payments.